AdadAlShabab/Sentiment-Analysis-of-Amazon-Reviews-using-SVM/README.md

 ## Requirements

-The project requires Python 3.x along with various libraries such as pandas, numpy, scikit-learn, streamlit, etc. These dependencies are listed in the `requirements.txt` file.
+The project requires Python 3.11 along with various libraries such as pandas, joblib, scikit-learn, streamlit, etc. These dependencies are listed in the `requirements.txt` file.

 ## Contributing